darmado/postman2burp/README.md

 [![Postman](https://img.shields.io/badge/Postman-v11.35.0-orange.svg)](https://www.postman.com/)
 [![Postman Collections](https://img.shields.io/badge/Postman%20Collections-v2.1-orange.svg)](https://schema.getpostman.com/json/collection/v2.1.0/collection.json)

+> ⚠️ **Warning**: This tool is currently unstable and under active development.
+Features may change without notice, and unexpected behavior may occur.
+Use at your own risk in production environments.

 Repl makes it easy to customize and replay API collections from Postman to BurpSuite, ZAP, and any other proxy tool during API security assessments.